Rekihyt/oak/README.md

 Colors should have the same semantics across languages marked as supported, with the exception of punctuation.

+**Note**: Relies on semantic highlighting.
+Make sure to have `"semanticHighlighting": true` in your `"editor.tokenColorCustomizations"`.

 ## Supported Languages

 - Javascript/HTML/CSS